Luis Chocobar

 Luis Oscar Chocobar (born 26 May 1987) is an Argentine former police officer convicted for the killing of a teenage boy during a chase after the latter stabbed a US tourist in La Boca neighborhood of Buenos Aires on 8 December 2017.

 Following the incident, Chocobar was hailed as a hero by then-President Mauricio Macri and Security Secretary Patricia Bullrich.
 His case inspired the Chocobar doctrine, approved by Bullrich, which expanded the rights of police officers to exercise lethal force.

 On 28 May 2021, Chocobar was sentenced to a suspended two-years' imprisonment and five years of suspension as a police officer.
-Chocobar will not serve time in prison due to the lightness of the sentence and announced that he will appeal to a higher court for acquittal.
+Chocobar did not serve time in prison due to the lightness of the sentence.
+His lawyers announced that they would appeal to a higher court for acquittal.

 Background

 Chocobar was born on 26 May 1987 in La Merced, Salta.
 He was recognized by his mother at the age of 15 in 2002 and changed his surname to hers that same year.
 He spent time at a reformatory and later lived with his grandparents.
 He has two brothers and five step-siblings on behalf of his mother.
 He also worked in the Salta countryside since age 11 and became increasingly interested in becoming a police officer.
 When he turned 18 in 2005, he moved to Buenos Aires.
 He had obtained a scholarship to study to become an accountant but he abandoned this after he failed in mathematics, according to his own account.

 Before being interested in becoming a police officer, he worked textile shops, at Chinese supermarkets, cleaned public restrooms in the neighborhood of Puerto Madero and also worked as a janitor.

 At age 27, in 2015, he enrolled at the Avellaneda, Buenos Aires Local Police.

 He has a daughter from a former marriage and now lives with his girlfriend.